How long does it take to pay off a student loan?

 If you have federal student loans, there are several repayment plans that may be available to you.
 Contact your servicer to discuss repayment plans and learn more about how to apply and enroll in a different repayment plan.

-This plan is for borrowers who expect their incomes to rise over time.||Up to 10 years (up to 30 years for consolidation loans)||All federal loan borrowers are eligible.
+This plan is for borrowers who expect their incomes to rise over time.

+Things to remember: All federal loan borrowers are eligible.
+Payments start off low and increase every two years.
 You will pay more interest over time than under the standard repayment plan.

-|Extended repayment This plan is available to borrowers with more than $30,000 in federal student loans.||Up to 25 years||If you extend the term of your loan, you will pay substantially more interest over time, but your payments will besignificantly smaller.
+Things to remember: If you extend the term of your loan, you will pay substantially more interest over time, but your payments will besignificantly smaller.

 Income-Driven Repayment Plans

 Payment term: If you repay your loan under an income-driven repayment plan, you may be eligible for loan forgiveness after 20 or 25 years of qualifying payments, or even as few as 10 years, if you work in public service.

 Private student loans

-payments start out lower and gradually increase over time.
+- Graduated repayment: a plan where your payments start out lower and gradually increase over time.

-less each month but extend the life of your loan over a longer period of time.
+- Extended repayment: a plan where you pay less each month but extend the life of your loan over a longer period of time.